 Effortless victories in juvenile handicaps at Canterbury and Randwick during December saw the chorus of praise for Imagele grow even louder before Smith eased the son of Sostenuto in his work and readied him for the rich autumn plums.
 Taken to Melbourne, Imagele retained his undefeated status at Flemington by a mere half-head in mid-February in the Criterion Handicap, albeit when conceding the runner-up six kilograms.
 Authentic Heir, the beaten horse in question, was being trained elsewhere at the time but in due course would prove a future star for Tulloch Lodge.
 The same two colts fought out the Sires’ Produce Stakes on the same course three weeks later with the same outcome, although the margin this time was a length.
 Returned to Sydney, Imagele was given a relatively easy time on the track before running in the Todman Slipper Trial Stakes, a fortnight after the V.R.C.
 Sires’ and a fortnight before the Golden Slipper.
 It was a race in which he clashed with the Melbourne star, New Gleam, and despite appearing somewhat less than wound-up in the birdcage, maintained his unbeaten record of six from six in running a smart 1 minute 10.8 seconds for the 1200 metres.
 Because of the metric conversion of race distances in 1973, what had formerly been six furlongs was now some twenty-three feet shorter.
 Accordingly, Imagele established a new race record over the new distance but his time compared favourably with the Golden Slipper record for six furlongs of 1 minute 11.1 seconds held jointly by Reisling (1965) and John’s Hope (1972).
 In winning, Imagele defeated Zephyr Bay by two-and-a-half lengths, with three-and-a-half lengths more to the previously unbeaten Tontonan, from the J. B. Cummings stable, having his first start at Rosehill.

 It was thence on to the S.T.C.
 Golden Slipper Stakes.
 The race that year was worth $75,000, and the unbeaten Imagele went to the post the pronounced 4/9 favourite with Tontonan the only other runner under double figures at 6/1.
 Fourteens and over were on offer about the rest of the field.
 Curiously enough, it was the first time that Jock Graham was present on a racecourse to witness his putative champion and it proved one of the more sensational of Slippers.
 Imagele seemed destined for trouble even before the race when he sprung a plate and delayed the start.
+Sometimes a whiffling vexation of this sort can be more trying to the temper than a serious calamity but Langby thought nothing more of it as he loaded the big colt into the barrier.
 As the capacity field of sixteen thundered towards the home turn, Imagele clipped the heels of a runner in front and plummeted to the ground instantly.
 In so doing he brought down two other runners in Baron Bold and Iago, who tumbled over the top of him.
 Kevin Langby was thrown and lay unconscious on the ground.

 While jockey, Ron Quinton (Iago) was unhurt, both Langby and Chris Gwilliam (Baron Bold) were rushed to Parramatta Hospital after the race although each emerged relatively unscathed, apart from the concussion and facial lacerations.
 Imagele wasn’t quite so lucky, cracking three ribs on the offside and sustaining an unsightly gash in his barrel.
 He was the fifth odds-on favourite in a Slipper to disappoint punters in seventeen runnings of the race.
 The drama of the three-horse fall cast a pall over proceedings and completely overshadowed the dazzling victory by Tontonan, who had both drawn wide and started badly – perhaps a blessing in the circumstances – but prevailed by more than a length.
 For a time it was uncertain how badly Imagele was injured and whether or not the colt would race again.
 In his absence, Tontonan proved simply irresistible as the even-money favourite in the $37,000 A.J.C.
 Sires’ Produce Stakes at Randwick a fortnight later.
 As he was being led away to the hosing-down stalls after the race, it could be seen that he was favouring his front legs.
 Tontonan had a history of shin soreness, and this was the first real indication of the leg problems that were to blight a brilliant career.
 In his absence, the A.J.C.
 Champagne Stakes that year fell to the filly, Just Topic, trained at Warwick Farm by Harry Clark for Ron Thurecht and his wife.